Brood X

 Illinois presents a particular challenge for understanding periodical cicada biology, because it contains both 13 and 17 year life cycles, all 7 currently recognized species, and five separate broods, some of which include disjunct populations.

 Stannard (1975) published a map of all Illinois periodical cicada broods.
-Standard’s map of Brood X closely matches the distribution as currently understood, with the exception of a population near Champaign IL, which belongs to Brood XIX.
+Stannard’s map of Brood X closely matches the distribution as currently understood, with the exception of a population near Champaign IL, which belongs to Brood XIX.

 Literature